18r441m/CSCE274/Assignments/Projects/project3/README.md

 - Some notes on writing your code:
     - Use whichever method of syncing and revising code worked for you in Project 2
-    - Do NOT include your Duckiebot’s name in the topics (or anywhere else) in your code.
-Instead, use a namespace in the launch file as required in Project2.
-This allows your code to be run on any Duckiebot.
     - You will need to include several other Duckietown nodes in your launch file.
-Take a look at how the Duckietown lane following demo launch file works or look at the example launch file at the end of these instructions.
+Take a look at how the Duckietown lane following demo launch file works or look at the [example launch file](./example.launch) in this project's directory.
     - This is a real robot with real hardware, so there will be errors in sensing.
 You may want to threshold (limit) the maximum/minimum errors given to your controller and/or the maximum control signal you will send.
 Be patient and work out what your robot is telling you versus what it should be doing.

 - To prove it is your code running, and not the lane following demo, please do the following: